Shobika187/File/README.md

 # File

 ## Aim:
-to write a C# program to store the student details in file using structure concept.
+To write a C# program to store the student details in file using structure concept.

 ## Algorithm:
 ### Step 1: